TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyclbr.rst

 .. function:: readmodule(module, path=None)

-   Return a dictionary mapping module-level class names to class descriptors.
+   Return a dictionary mapping module-level kundi names to class descriptors.
 If possible, descriptors for imported base classes are included.
 Parameter *module* is a string with the name of the module to read; it may be the name of a module within a package.
 If given,